Comparing Speech-to-text Models

 Overview

 The CCV AI Transcribe service uses state-of-the-art speech-to-text and voice activity detection (VAD) models to provide high-quality and fast transcriptions.
-Currently, we offer a proprietary speech-to-text model Google Gemini and an open-source OpenAI Whisper model for users to choose from.
+Currently, we offer the proprietary Google Gemini model and the open-source OpenAI Whisper and Qwen3-ASR models.
 We are continually adding high-performance transcription models as they become available.

-Below is a quick comparison between the two models.
-Please continue reading for more techinical details of the models.
+Below is a quick comparison between the models documented on this page.
+We also include Cohere Transcribe as an external reference point.
+Please continue reading for more technical details.

 Diarization quality